mefsantos/tsanalyse/README.md

     Compress using the gzip algorithm (maximum compression level will be used)

         ./TSAnalyseDirect.py unittest_dataset compress -c gzip

+    Compress using the brotli algorithm (maximum compression level will be used) and return an additional column with the compression ratio

+        ./TSAnalyseDirect.py unittest_dataset compress -c brotli -cr

     Compress using the bzip2 algorithm with minimum compression(1 in this case):

         ./TSAnalyseDirect.py unittest_dataset compress -c bzip2 --level 1